jeromeetienne/learningthreejs.com-backup/source/_posts/2011-11-21-lets-make-a-3d-game-make-it-embedded.markdown

 or in the [spec](http://dvcs.w3.org/hg/fullscreen/raw-file/tip/Overview.html).

-You may need to determined if your game is embedded or not. so .
-Simply use this line to know if it is in a iframe or not.
+You may need to determined if your game is embedded or not.
+Use this line will tell if it is in a iframe or not.

 ```javascript
 	var isInIframe	= (window != window.top);